appliedtopology/ctl/Building.md

 If this succeeds proceed below to [Building](##Building)

-If you are trying to do a local installation, this requires a bit more work.
-To make escaping dependency hell as simple as possible, we have taken steps to make the installation process as _simple_ as possible.
+To make escaping dependency hell as simple as possible, we have taken steps to make local installation of dependencies as _simple_ as possible.
 If you are having trouble please do write to [ctl@appliedtopology.org](mailto:ctl@appliedtopology.org)

+## Local Dependencies
+So you dont have root access, or, you don't want to do a system wide installation, or, you want to try and compile against some special version of a dependency.
+No problem!

+The [### Installing Local Dependencies](next sub section) has instructions on _installing_ local copies of software.

+And then the [### Pointing CMake at the local dependencies](final sub section) explains how to easily point CMake at those local copies.

+### Installing Local Dependencies
+1. If the system does not have CMake, then follow the instructions below to install [### CMake (From Source)](CMake from source)
+2. Within /path/to/ctl:
+		mkdir build
+		cd build
+		cmake ..
+If you see:
+> The compiler /usr/bin/c++ has no C++11 support.
+Please use a different C++ compiler.

+Then first install an appropriate compiler then return here.

+3. Observe the messages such as
+> Boost not found.
+Install locally by typing 'make boost'
+> METIS not found.
+Install locally by typing 'make metis' OR
+> Found Doxygen: /usr/bin/doxygen (found version "1.6.1")

+Now you may use our premade build scripts to download, build, and install the missing dependencies!

+### Pointing CMake at the local dependencies
+In order to
+1. Open /path/to/
 ### CMake (From Source)
 CTL uses several new CMake modules, so it is important to ensure that version 2.8.8 or later is installed.